 - publish shorter, punchier articles, ranging from 4000 – 6000 words

-- look beyond the general legal community, including government bodies, financial institutions and other interest groups
+- extend our audience beyond the traditional legal community, including government bodies, financial institutions and other interest groups.

 Peer review system